Anti–climactic

 Waste

-The second chapter is about our waste management crisis, in particular the huge problem of plastic waste.
+The second chapter is about our waste management crisis, in particular the huge problem of plastic waste, and the urgent countdown to zero landfill waste.

 Sources: